What's new in Texas?

 can be helpful:

-If these children are placed in your 'regular mainstream English-speaking' classroom, try some of these ideas:
+For the ESL students in your classroom; try some of these ideas:

 When teaching ELLs

-Their speaking may be low but ‘understanding’ can be high.
+Their speaking (expressive) may be low but ‘understanding’ (receptive) can be high.

 Find ways to help child express what s/he knows through graphs, demonstrations, buddy support.